Version 2.1.3; August 16, 2019

 - Students should present the following information to the Committee at the defense: Degree audit showing that all requirements up to the defense have been satisfied, listing of publications, listing of presentations, and scientific meetings attended.

-- A redefense must occur within one year.
-At the second defense, if it is not successful, the committee will decide if the student may be given the option for a Master’s degree (following PhD Dissertation Defenses only) or failure and removal from the program without a conferred degree.
+- The possible outcomes are listed in 3.2 and 3.6.
+In the case of decision of re-defense of a Ph.D. dissertation, the re-defense must occur within one year.
+At the second defense, if it is not successful, the Committee will decide if the student may be given the option for a Master’s degree or failure and removal from the program without a conferred degree.

 - Associate Scientist Dr. Julie Brisset (FSI)